marenras/FYS4150-Project-4/README.md

 * Temperature step
 * Filename for output data

 It is also possible to add for example `-n 3` after `mpirun` if you want the program to run on three cores.
-If this is not provided, it will run on the number of cores from the default host file.
+If this is not provided, it will run on the number of cores given from the default host file.